ianmaclarty/amulet/doc/quickstart.md

 is visible on the beach.
 If we draw the beach second it would obscure the ball.

+If you are using the online editor then you won't be able to load image files.
+Instead you'll need to draw the sprites using text.
+See the "Beach ball" example in the online editor for an equivalent example that doesn't load any image files.
+See also the documentation for [am.sprite](#am.sprite) for how to create sprites with text.

 Responding to mouse clicks
 --------------------------